 This type of cofferdam is suitable when it is required to exclude water over 36 feet.
-This consists of two straight, parallel vertical wall of sheet piling tied to each other and the space between them filled with soil.
+This consists of two straight, parallel vertical walls of sheet piling tied to each other, and the space between them is filled with soil.
 Double-Wall sheet pile cofferdam higher than 7.5 feet should be strutted.
 Sometimes an inside berm is provided.
 Consequently, this helps to keep the phreatic surface within the berm.

 A cellular cofferdam is constructed by driving sheet piles of special shapes to form a series of cells.
 The cells are interconnected to form a watertight wall.
 This type of cofferdam is filled with soil and, as a result, provides stability against lateral forces.
 There are two types of cellular cofferdams, namely diaphragm type, and circular type.